jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

 # Bivariate Data Analysis

+With bivariate data analysis, we will be doing as the name says: analyzing the relationship between two variables.
+Below, I will present examples using ANOVA, Pearson's Correlation, Pearson's Chi-squared Test, McNamer's Test, Student's t Test, and Fisher's Exact Test.
+The test you will use for your data depends on the type of data you have, and more information on how to choose the right statistical test can be found [here](https://stats.idre.ucla.edu/other/mult-pkg/whatstat/).
+Now, let's try some examples.

+  &nbsp;

+## ANOVA

 Now say we are interested in determining if there is a difference in size of the sepal among different species.
-To do so, we will be using a one-way ANOVA.
-More information on how to choose the right statistical test can be found [here](https://stats.idre.ucla.edu/other/mult-pkg/whatstat/).
+To do so, we will be using a one-way ANOVA. .
 The additional key assumptions for a one-way ANOVA are that the samples are independent of each other and randomly chosen, and that the dependent variable (in our case, sepal width or height) is normally distributed.
 At a basic level, a histogram can allow us to 'eyeball' it, but there are more rigorous statistical tests out there to determine normality.
 See the code below for how to create a basic histogram using the ggplot2 package:

 ```{.r .code-style}